 Your rats’ quality of life is very important.
 They are such smart, active, curious creatures that they really need to come out daily for about an hour to “free-range” either in a secure room or a large enclosure (I can help you with ideas on this).
 I do this myself with all my rats, so I know it takes a lot of time.
 I can only say it makes a HUGE difference to these animals’ lives.
 While I watch tv or chat with friends, they climb on me, go through tunnels, investigate the book shelf, and generally have a nice time.
 Because I have both males and females, I have to make sure that each group comes out separately.
 It’s a commitment!

 And what happens when you go away for holiday?
 You can’t just leave them with nobody to attend to them.
 You’ll need to find a family member or pet service that will check on them daily.
 Of course, if it is only overnight, you can add an extra water bottle and a big bowl of food and you’ll probably be fine, but don’t turn off the heat!
 Rats can adjust to colder temperatures, but not all at once.
-I like to keep mine between 17 degrees celsius and no more than 26 degrees celsius.
-It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any baby rats of mine be kept in your house and not in a shed or garage.
+I like to keep mine between 17 degrees celsius and 21 degrees celsius.
+It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any rats of mine be kept in your house and not in a shed or garage.
 I can help you with ideas for keeping your rats warm enough, for cooling them down, for making sure they thrive, but only if they are in a house or flat, not outdoors.